 - Hair Dryers, Flat Irons, & Curling Irons: See above.

-- Snacks: If you’re wondering what to pack in a hospital bag for labor, you can skip the snacks.
-You won’t be able to eat them, and they’ll just take up precious space.
-If you’re super worried about snacks for the hospital, like Katy was due to hypoglycemia, honey sticks take up very little room, and her hospital allowed coconut water until she had an epidural.
-Also, rules about no snacks during labor are slowly changing, so talk to your hospital about their policy, though it’s likely you won’t be eating.
+- Snacks: Most hospitals don’t allow you to eat during labor, so don’t worry about taking snacks.
+If you’re super worried about snacks, honey sticks take up very little room, and my hospital allowed coconut water.
+(Note: rules about no snacks during labor are slowly changing, so talk to your hospital about their policy, though it’s likely you won’t be eating.)

 - Entertainment: If you get an epidural, there’s a small chance you might have some time to rest in bed during labor.
 Take that time to do just that, though…rest!
 Don’t worry about those old reruns of “The Office” you’ve been making your way through.
 You’ll have plenty of time for those when you get home, and you’re nursing on the couch.